frontierhq/sheriff-setup-action/README.rst

 -----

 ~~~~~~~~~~~~~~~~~~~~~~
-Sheriff Apply action
+Sheriff Setup action
 ~~~~~~~~~~~~~~~~~~~~~~

-This task runs the plan action of Sheriff CLI on the agent.
-The ``configDir`` will point to the location of the configuration files.
-Mode describes whether Sheriff will perform the actions on ``groups`` or ``resources``.
-The ``subscriptionId`` is the Azure subscription ID.
+This task fetches and unpacks the Sheriff CLI tool.

 .. code:: yaml

-  - name: Log in with Azure
-      uses: azure/login@v1
-      with:
-        creds: '${{ secrets.AZURE_CREDENTIALS }}'

-  - name: Sheriff Apply
+  - name: Install Sheriff
-    uses: gofrontier-com/sheriff-apply-action@initial-work
+    uses: gofrontier-com/sheriff-setup-action@main
-    with:
-      configDir: config/resources
-      mode: resources
-      subscriptionId: '${{ secrets.SUBSCRIPTION_ID }}'

 ------------
 Contributing
 ------------

 We welcome contributions to this repository.
-Please see `CONTRIBUTING.md <https://github.com/gofrontier-com/sheriff-apply-action/tree/main/CONTRIBUTING.md>`_ for more information.
+Please see `CONTRIBUTING.md <https://github.com/gofrontier-com/sheriff-setup-action/tree/main/CONTRIBUTING.md>`_ for more information.